docker-archive/classicswarm/docs/install-manual.md

     The output gives the manager's role as primary (`Role: primary`) and information about each of the nodes.

-2. Run an application on the Swarm:
+2. Run an application on the swarm:

         $ docker -H :4000 run hello-world

-3. Check which Swarm node ran the application:
+3. Check which swarm node ran the application:

         $ docker -H :4000 ps